7 minutes

 LIMIT 50

-If we look at the statement, we will see that the data source is not info()
+If we examine the statement, we will observe that the data source is not info()

-, that’s because it comes from a hunt collecting artefacts from multiple machines, and not a single run on a single machine.
+.
+This is because it originates from a hunt collecting artefacts across multiple machines, rather than a single run on one machine.

 SELECT OS,Platform,PlatformVersion,count() AS Count FROM source()